RogueWizard42/linux_labs/Sysadmin_lab/Task-04/README.md

 ## Task 4 – User and Group Management

-In this task, we explored how to manage users and groups on a Linux system.
+In this task, I explored how to manage users and groups on a Linux system.
 This is a critical part of system administration, as it allows for proper access control and user role organization.

-We created two users (`alice` and `bob`), added them to a new group called `staff`, verified group membership, and then removed everything as a final cleanup step.
+I created two users (`alice` and `bob`), added them to a new group called `staff`, verified group membership, and then removed everything as a final cleanup step.

 ---